|Weight:||Men: 10.9oz | Women: 9.5oz|

 Under Armour Charged Escape 2

 Under Armour offers comfort and high-quality performance in a product that is cheaper than most options in the market.
 The Charged Escape 2 is one of the company’s most popular models.
-It utilizes a two-layer cushioning system which involves a solid heel piece and a soft forefoot unit to offer well-attenuated landings and enabled takeoffs.
+It utilizes a two-layer cushioning system that involves a solid heel piece and a soft forefoot unit to offer well-attenuated landings and enabled takeoffs.
 A knitted upper that is supported by the SpeedForm® form-fitting cover system provides both security and freedom of movement while inside the foot-chamber.

 Nike Revolution 4